 The property is designated Regional Activity Center on the City's Future Land Use Map.
 The residential use proposed by the applicant is permitted under the land use category.
 Presently, there are 197 residential RAC Units available in the Regional Activity Center for allocation to new projects.
 Approval of this project will reduce the available number of RAC Units to 173.
-The proposed development will assist in furthering the following goals, objectives, and policies of the City's Comprehensive Plan:
+The proposed development will assist in furthering the goals, objectives, and policies of the City's Comprehensive Plan as detailed in the Planning and Zoning Board Cover Memo dated February 24, 2021, attached hereto.